MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * **Sign in, sign out, and sign up experiences**:
   * Apps that depend on external accounts or services must provide clear and simple sign in, sign out, and sign up experience.
   * When users sign out, they must sign out only from the app and remain signed in to Teams.
-  * Apps that depend on external accounts or services must provide additional information in the app’s manifest, AppSource long description, and app first run experience (bot welcome message, tab setup, or config page) for new users to sign up or contact the app publisher to learn more about the services and acquire credentials.
+  * Apps that depend on external accounts or services must provide additional information for new users to sign up or contact the app publisher to learn more about the services and acquire credentials.
+  The information must be available in the app’s manifest, AppSource long description, and app first run experience (bot welcome message, tab setup, or config page).
   * Apps that require tenant admin to complete one time setup must call out dependency on tenant admin to configure the app (before any other tenant user can install and use the app).

-  Dependency must be available in the app’s manifest and AppSource long description, all first run experience touchpoints including bot welcome message, tab setup, or config page, help text as considered necessary as part of bot response or compose extension or static tab content.
+  Dependency must be available in the app’s manifest, AppSource long description, all first run experience touchpoints (bot welcome message, tab setup, or config page), help text as considered necessary as part of bot response, or compose extension or static tab content.

 * **Content sharing experiences**:
-  * Apps that require authentication with an external service to share content in Teams channels must state a way to disconnect or unshare content if that feature is supported on the external service.
-This doesn't mean the ability to unshare content must be present in your Teams app.
+  * Apps can also initiate a way to disconnect or stop sharing content on an external platform instead of within the Teams app.
+However, the steps must be documented.

 ## Security
 > [!NOTE]
-> The topics under Security is inline with Microsoft Commercial Certification Policy number 1140.3.
+> The topics under Security are inline with Microsoft Commercial Certification Policy number 1140.3.

 ### Financial information
 > [!NOTE]
 > The following content is inline with Microsoft Commercial Certification Policy number 1140.3.1 and provides guidance on transmission of financial information within the Teams interface and notifies developers of restricted payment scenarios on the mobile (Android  and iOS) version of their Teams app.

 Apps must not ask users to make payments within the Teams interface and shouldn't transmit financial information to users through a bot interface.
   ![In App Payments](~/assets/images/submission/validation-financial-information-1.png)

-You may provide link to secure external payment services only if you made the appropriate disclosure in your terms of use, privacy policy, profile page, or website before the user agreed to use the app.
+You may provide link to secure external payment services only if you disclose it in your terms of use, privacy policy, profile page, or website before the user agreed to use the app.

-Don't make any payments through an app for goods or services prohibited by General policy 100.10 Inappropriate content.
+Don't make any payments through an app for goods or services prohibited by General policy number 100.10 Inappropriate content.

 Apps running on the iOS or Android version of Teams must adhere to the following guidelines:

-* Apps must not include in-app purchases, trial offers, or UI that aims to upsell users to paid versions or online stores to purchase or acquire other content, apps, or add-ins.
+* Apps must not include in-app purchases, trial offers, or UI that aims to upsell users to paid versions or online stores to purchase other content, apps, or add-ins.
     ![In-app Purchases](~/assets/images/submission/validation-financial-information-in-app-purchase.png)

     :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Mobile version of the app allows in-app purchase, which has UI that aims to upsell to paid versions.